 Enthalpy of Atomization:

 CH4 (g) → C (g) + 4H (g) ΔaH0= 1665.0 kJ mol-1

-For diatomic molecules, enthalpy of atomization is equal to the enthalpy of bond dissociation.
-For example: atomization of dihydrogen molecule.
+For diatomic molecules, the enthalpy of atomization is equal to the enthalpy of bond dissociation.
+For example: the atomization of dihydrogen molecule.

 H2 (g) → 2H (g); ΔaH0= 435.0 kJ mol-1

 Enthalpy of solution:

-Enthalpy of solution, ΔsolH0 is the enthalpy change when one mol of a substance is completely dissolved in a solvent.
-For example:enthalpy of dissolution of ionic compound in water.
+Enthalpy of the solution, ΔsolH0 is the enthalpy change when one mole of a substance is completely dissolved in a solvent.
+For example: enthalpy of dissolution of ionic compound in water.

 Enthalpy change during phase transition:

 When a substance undergoes a phase transition, that is the phase of a substance changes from one form to another, some energy is released or absorbed.
-For example when ice melts to water, energy is required for melting.
+For example, when the ice melts to water, energy is required for melting.
 Common enthalpy change during phase transition includes:

 Standard Enthalpy of vaporization: